noi-techpark/odh-docs/README.md

-**Note:** If you experience any issue when using the APIs (like e.g., endpoints down or throwing errors, query outcome not meeting the expected result), please send an email directly to help@opendatahub.bz.it.
+**Note:** If you experience any issue when using the APIs (like e.g., endpoints down or throwing errors, query outcome not meeting the expected result), please send an email directly to help@opendatahub.com.
 Your feedback or request will be processed directly by the Customer Care Team and you will likely receive a quick response!